Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

-where $\kappa = \frac{\Lmax}{\mu}$ and $c_2 = \exp\left( \frac{1}{\kappa} \cdot \frac{2\beta}{\ln(\nicefrac{T}{\beta})}\right)$. \end{restatable} \end{thmbox} Compared to~\citet{moulines2011non} that use a polynomially decreasing step-sizes, the proposed step-size results in a better trade-off between the bias (initial distance to the minimizer) and variance (noise) terms.
-We use exponentially decreasing step-sizes rather than the step-size schemes used in~\citet{stich2019unified, khaled2020better} because both of these also require the knowledge of the strong-convexity parameter which is considerably more difficult to estimate.
+Compared to~\citet{moulines2011non} that use polynomially decreasing step-sizes, exponential step-sizes result in a better trade-off between the bias (initial distance to the minimizer) and variance (noise) terms, achieving the desired $\tilde{O}\left(\exp(-T/\kappa) + \nicefrac{\sigma^2}{T} \right)$ noise-adaptive rate.
+In~\cref{lemma:polynomial-lb-1,lemma:polynomial-lb-2} in~\cref{app:polynomial}, we show that no polynomially decreasing step-size can result in the desired noise-adaptive rate.
+In order to interpolate between the stochastic (mini-batch size equal to $1$) and fully deterministic (mini-batch size equal to $n$) setting, we show the explicit dependence of $\sigma^2$ on the mini-batch size in~\cref{app:minibatch}.

 Since strongly-convex functions also satisfy the PL condition~\citep{karimi2016linear}, the above result can be deduced from~\citep{li2020second}.
 However, unlike~\citep{li2020second}, our result does not require the growth condition and uses a weaker notion of noise.
-Moreover, we use a different proof technique, specifically,~\citet{li2020second} use the smoothness inequality in the first step and obtain the rate in terms of the function suboptimality, $\E[f(\x_T) - f^*]$.
+Moreover, we use a different proof technique, specifically, \citet{li2020second} use the smoothness inequality in the first step and obtain the rate in terms of the function suboptimality, $\E[f(\x_T) - f^*]$.
 In contrast, our proof uses an expansion of the iterates to obtain the rate in terms of the distance to the minimizer, $\E \normsq{\x_{T+1} - \xopt}$.
-This change allows us to handle the case when the smoothness constant is unknown and needs to be estimated.
+This change allows us to easily handle the case when the smoothness constant is unknown and needs to be estimated.

-Next, we use stochastic line-search techniques to estimate the unknown smoothness constant and set the step-size on the fly.
+Next, we use stochastic line-search techniques to estimate the unknown smoothness and set the step-size on the fly.